dansinker/tacofancy/full_tacos/tempeh_reuben_tacos.md

 2. Serve in a corn tortilla.
 3. Top with sauerkraut.
 Homemade sauerkraut is particularly delicious and I found [this recipe](http://www.wildfermentation.com/making-sauerkraut-2/) relatively easy to follow.
 4. Sprinkle with carroway seeds.
 3. Optionally, top with swiss cheese.
+For vegans, I've found sliced avocado to be a nice creamy substitute.
 4. Top with a spicy mustard.